 Under King Manuel, the modest chapel became a magnificent Monastery.
 In his name, the “Manuel” architectural style emerged, unique to Portugal.
 The form is a combination of late Gothic with Spanish and Italian influences.
 The Geronimo Monastery was not affected by the earthquake that destroyed large parts of Lisbon.
-Thus it is a magnificent and a fascinating example of the style.
+Thus it is a magnificent and fascinating example of the style.
 The ceiling of the Monastery decorated with grand Gothic arches, the columns are shaped with intricate spiral patterns characteristic of sailors’ ropes and ties.
-Christian symbols along with marine motifs create unique designed congestion.
+Christian symbols, along with marine motifs, create unique designed congestion.

 We did not miss the unique structures built in honor of the Expo, which brought my attention to Lisbon in the first place.
-The most significant and most famous is the Oceanarium, a huge aquarium, which is mostly sunk under water.
-The Lisboans used the exhibition to develop a remote area along the river, far from the city core.
+The most significant and most famous is the Oceanarium, a huge aquarium, which is mostly sunk underwater.
+The Lisboanians used the exhibition to develop a remote area along the river, far from the city core.
 The theme of the exposition was the ocean, as a tribute to the Portuguese sailors who exposed new routes and discovered new countries.
-The journey there is long, yet it passes through the residential areas thus allowing for a glimpse of the residents’ everyday life.
+The journey there is long, yet it passes through the residential areas, thus allowing for a glimpse of the residents’ everyday life.
 Since the area was developed in the 1990s, it was consciously planned.
 The entryway to the exhibition grounds passes through a boulevard of trees, known as the Garden of Nations.
 In its midst, there’s a statue of a Water Volcano and a water canal running from it.
 Since we were in Lisbon in November, the left side of the avenue was all orange, Fall!
 Did I mention this already?